isabella232/hpctv/README.md

 ## Develop and Build

-First, pull in data from SAM:
+First, pull in data from SAM.
+To do this locally you must set the SAM API username and password, then run:

 ```bash
 bash ./get-sam-data.sh